Skip to main content

 Protocols for Female Hormonal Balance

 For women, hormonal optimization is a more intricate process, addressing the complex interplay between testosterone, estrogen, and progesterone.
 The approach is tailored to a woman’s life stage, whether she is pre-menopausal, peri-menopausal, or post-menopausal.
-Low-dose is a cornerstone of treatment for many women, addressing symptoms like low libido, fatigue, and cognitive fog.
+Low-dose testosterone therapy is a cornerstone of treatment for many women, addressing symptoms like low libido, fatigue, and cognitive fog.

 The protocols for women are designed to restore a delicate balance, with safety being paramount.